piskvorky/gensim/docs/src/auto_examples/howtos/run_news_classification.rst

 How this topic model can be used further
 ========================================

-The best topic model here can be used as a standalone for news article classification.
-However a topic model can also be used as a dimensionality reduction algorithm to feed into a classifier.
+A topic model can be used as a dimensionality reduction algorithm to feed into a classifier.
 A good topic model should be able to extract the signal from the noise efficiently, hence improving the performance of the classifier.

 .. rst-class:: sphx-glr-timing

-   **Total running time of the script:** ( 0 minutes  20.807 seconds)
+   **Total running time of the script:** ( 0 minutes  17.335 seconds)

-**Estimated memory usage:**  158 MB
+**Estimated memory usage:**  211 MB

 .. _sphx_glr_download_auto_examples_howtos_run_news_classification.py: